invokable/voicevox-core-php/README.md

 PHP FFI wrapper for [VOICEVOX Core](https://github.com/VOICEVOX/voicevox_core) — the text-to-speech engine library from the VOICEVOX project.

+This is a package for pure PHP.
+For general use, the [Laravel version](https://github.com/invokable/laravel-voicevox) is recommended.

 ## Requirements

 - PHP 8.3+